bry02g/hw3_layouts/README.md

 ## Question 3: Rows & Columns

 For this question you will need to use the widgets created in question 1 and 2.
+I have provided the outer Column widget for you.

 Hint: Lookup [CircleAvatar](https://api.flutter.dev/flutter/material/CircleAvatar-class.html) and [Placeholder](https://api.flutter.dev/flutter/widgets/Placeholder-class.html)